 If you are interested in volunteering at The AIDS Network here's what you'll need to do!

 - Download and fill out the application form

 - Get two people to fill out the attached reference forms.
-They must be non-family members who have known you for at least one year.
-References are required to be over 18 years of age and may not include family members.
+They must be non-family members who have known you for at least one year and must be at least 18 years of age.

 - Identify a volunteer role that is right for you

-- Obtain a Criminal Record Check (this is required for some positions)
+- Obtain a Criminal Record Check (required for some positions)

 Need more information?

-Join one of our volunteer orientation sessions, which are held on the second Tuesday of every other month at The AIDS Network, 140 King Street East, Suite 101, Hamilton
+Join one of our volunteer orientation sessions, which are held on the second Tuesday of every other month at The AIDS Network, 140 King Street East, Suite 101 (Lower level), Hamilton, ON.